-AMOUNT CODE NUMBER DESCRIPTION OF CODE INCREASE DECREASE 65-348-001 State School Funds - Lottery 914,705 65-500-711 NB Lottery Intermediate School 914,705 EXPLANATION: To amend the FY 24/25 Budget to include lottery fund drawdown for Intermediate School Project.
+AMOUNT CODE NUMBER DESCRIPTION OF CODE INCREASE DECREASE 65-348-001 State School Funds - Lottery 914,705 65-500-711 NB Lottery Intermediate School 914,705 EVDI ANATION.
+To successful the EV 24/25 Data at the include 1 attended during from the Latence dist.
+Solved During

-6. Board Reappointments: The following board reappointments were approved by the Board:
+EXPLANATION: To amend the FY 24/25 Budget to include lottery fund drawdown for Intermediate School Project.
+Board Reappointments: The following board reappointments were approved by the Board: